LJPZebra/thesis_bg/readme.md

 robustness.

 It takes advantage of deep learning to solve the so-called estimation pose problem.
-As a reminder, deep learning is a machine learning algorithm that consists of training a neural network containing several layers.
+Deep learning is a machine learning algorithm that consists of training a neural network containing several layers [@Goodfellow-et-al-2016].
 In DeepLabCut, the network consists of several residual neural networks (ResNets) pre-trained on the ImageNet database.
 The network is then fine-tuned by training on images where the parts to be detected are annotated.
 In the end, the algorithm gives the probability of presence of the object in the image.
 The authors have shown that the performance is at least as good as human detection and can be obtained with very little training data (200 annotated images).

-DeepLabCut, as previously mentioned, is a framework, and despite an excellent documentation [@nath2019using], it can be challenging to use it for a user with little computer skills.
+DeepLabCut, as previously mentioned, is a framework, and despite an excellent documentation [@nath2019using], it can be challenging to use for a user with little computer skills.
 The installation process lasts from 10 to 60 minutes and requires a GPU installation to get the most out of the software.
 Besides, the algorithm requires a lot of computing power.
 To give an idea, images of 682x540 pixels, analyzed with a last-generation GPU, lead to an analysis speed of 30 frames per second.
 Without GPU, this time can be multiplied by a factor of 10 or 100 [@mathis2018inference].

-We see that DeepLabCut is of great interest to find objects in an image with precision.
-It is particularly aimed at behavioral neuroscience, allowing complex movement tracking (e.g., hand fingers in a mouse).
+We see that DeepLabCut is of great interest to precisely find objects in an image.
+It is particularly aimed at behavioral neuroscience, allowing complex movement tracking (e.g., hand fingers of a mouse).
 It will not be suitable for users with little computer knowledge interested in more extensive problems and with little data to process.

 ![**DeepLabCut workflow
 chart.**](part_1/assets/deeplabcut.png){#part_1:deeplabcut width="75%"}